mre/endler.dev/content/static/about/index.md

   Rust.
 - [lychee](https://lychee.cli.rs): A fast link checker written in Rust.
 - [Hello, Rust!](https://hello-rust.show): A YouTube channel about the Rust programming language.
+- [Rust in Production](https://corrode.dev/podcast): A podcast about companies using Rust in production.
 - [codeprints](https://codeprints.dev): A shop for framed art prints of your Github contributions (co-founder, since acquired).